Jaseci-Labs/jaseci/docs/docs/internals/spec/jaclang.md

 include:jac .main_defs;  # includes are useful when brigning definitions into scope import:jac from .lib, jactastic;

-with enter {  # code that executes on module load or script run
+with entry {  # code that executes on module load or script run
     random_number = random.randint(1, 10);
     print("Random number:", random_number);
     # or, f"Random Number: {random_number}" |> print;